 More to study

-As well as the LMP, there are additional courses and learning opportunities offered through the Diocese of Guildford all year round, on all kinds of subjects and which are open to all.
+There are additional courses and learning opportunities offered through the Diocese of Guildford all year round, on all kinds of subjects and which are open to all.
 See what else you can study.

 LMP offers a BA (Hons) in Ministry Studies for an additional two years' study for those who have completed the Diploma.
 For those who have a Diploma from another university, we can offer a Graduate Diploma in Ministry Studies over two years of study.
 Please contact the Director of Studies for more information.